Rolling hills of four-leaf clovers dotted by sheep. Leprechauns, or at least Ryan Merriman. Pints of stout and shots of whiskey.

 Day 3: Explore Beyond Dublin

 One of the best parts of visiting a new city is getting out to explore a bit beyond the downtown/city center.
 Depending on your interests, any or all of these farther-flung sites may be perfect for your final day in Dublin (or convince you to extend your trip!).
+There are some amazing Dublin day trips to choose from, but here are a few of my favorites.

 If history is part of what draws you to travel, you may want to visit Kilmainham Gaol, which is located west of the city center.
 Kilmainham Gaol was opened in 1796 and used to imprison Irish revolutionaries over the 128 years it was operational, including the leaders of the 1916 Easter Rising.
 Now, Kilmainham Gaol has been turned into a museum, where you can immerse yourself in Irish history including its darker chapters.